 All submissions to Toyon are considered for the following awards.
-Awards are given at the annual release party and multilingual reading, held in the evening on the Thursday after Humboldt State Univeristy's Spring Break.
-All awards include a small monetary prize, publication in the journal, and recognition at the reading event.
+Awards are given at the annual release party and multilingual reading, held in the evening on a day of the week immediately following Humboldt State University's Spring Break.
+All awards include a small ($100) monetary prize, publication in the journal, and recognition at the reading event.

 The Multilingual Award was established in 2015 with the 62nd edition of Toyon, to recognize exceptional achievement in translation, multilingual, or Spanish-language writing.
 The award is funded by an anonymous donor.
 Humboldt State University also has a bilingual Spanish-language newspaper, El Leñador.
 Our first editor of the translation section of the journal, Andrea Curtade, worked with both publications during her time at HSU.

 Environmental Studies Program Award

 This award recognizes exceptional achievement in environmental justice writing.
 Established in 2016, this award is funded by the generous support of the Environmental Studies department at Humboldt State University.